 The Undergraduate Program in the department of Communication Sciences and Disorders (CSD) is newly formed.
-This fall, 2013, the CSD department offered the prerequisite courses needed for the foundation of graduate studies in speech-language pathology.
+Last fall, the CSD department launched the new undergraduate prerequisit courses needed for the foundation of graduate studies in speech-language pathology.
 These courses were offered in a hybrid format.
-STARTING in SPRING 2014, the prerequisite courses will now be FULLY ONLINE.
+As of Spring 2014, the prerequisit courses are offered FULLY ONLINE.

 For EXCITING INFORMATION ON THE SPRING 2014 UNDERGRADUATE COURSES